hniska/lessons-learned/a_few_lessons_learned.md

   - you test the combination of NSO version X and version Y of your packages
     - think of it as a &quot;version set&quot;
   - the same version set that is tested in CI is deployed in production
-    - guarantees you tested same thing you deploy
+    - guarantees you tested the same thing that you deploy
   - conversely, using other distribution methods, you increase the risk of testing one thing and ending up deploying something else - i.e. you didn&#39;t really test what you use in production
 - having NSO in a container makes it easy to start
   - simple to test